 What kind of editing do you require?
 Is your manuscript polished to near-perfection, or do you have only a hazy concept in mind or a rough draft completed?
 The stage and skill level you’re at with your writing will determine the type(s) of editing you need.
 If you’re not sure, don’t worry.
 As soon as I see a sample of your writing, I’ll know exactly what you need.
 Keep in mind that a manuscript will usually require several levels of editing, and often these editing levels will overlap.

 During an evaluation, I will read through and assess your manuscript with careful attention to detail, then provide a written critique.
 My evaluation will include attention to some or all of the following: punctuation, spelling, grammar, syntax, flow, style, and structure.
 In the case of fiction, I’ll review plot structure, dialogue, characterization, handling of POV, pacing, and many other elements of fiction.
-I value every writer’s creative instincts, so my critique will also include praise and encouragement.
+I value every writer’s creative process, so my critique will also include praise and encouragement.

 Do you have an idea for a book but don’t know how to begin?
 Or perhaps your company is working with outdated, unfocused marketing materials and needs an image update.
 Developmental editing includes co-ordinating and supervising your entire project from rough concept to market-ready product, incorporating input from consultants, designers, and marketing experts to reviewers and other writers, where necessary.
 I’ll prepare a schedule and cost estimate according to your specific deadlines and budget.